ansolis/STM32_DMA_Breathing_LED/README.md

 ## Description

-Project using DMA on an STM32 MCU to change PWM duty cycle to control an LED breathing pattern without using CPU
+Project using DMA on an STM32 MCU on a STM32F4DISCOVERY board (STM32F407VG MCU) to change PWM duty cycle to control an LED breathing pattern without using CPU.

 ## Overview